ywssp/bot.wssp-Archive/README.md

 This is an open-source discord bot that you can invite and even suggest commands to!
 Pretty neat huh?

-UPDATE: I'm currently at school, so i cant fix bugs all the time.
+UPDATE: I'm currently at school, so i can't fix bugs all the time.

 ## .env contents